f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

 **Application 2 - PyGoat**

-Let's configure NGINX with some additional parameters for a different application called "PyGoat".
+Let's configure NGINX with some additional parameters for the **PyGoat** application".

 1. In the left navigation, click **Templates**.